SUNET/cnaas-nms/docs/reporef/index.rst

 The template files themselves are written using the Jinja2 templating language.
 Variables that are exposed from CNaaS includes:

+- hostname: Short hostname of device

+- host: Short hostname of device (implicitly added by nornir-jinja2)

 - mgmt_ip: IPv4 management address (ex 192.168.0.10)

 - mgmt_ipif: IPv4 management address including prefix length (ex 192.168.0.10/24)